radum/webapp-boilerplate/README.md

 	- [ ] coverage
 	- [ ] clean separate task
 - [ ] Update these docs with more info
+- [ ] Consolidate Browserlist array.
+It is all over the place, in a config file, package.json, stylelint config, babel.
+The main config file should be enough
 - [ ] Fix all TODOs within all src files
 - [ ] Explore other webpack plugins or tools to use:
 	- https://github.com/lukeed/webpack-messages